s292567/ThesisApplication/ThesisApplication/API.md

   - `201 Created`: The application to the proposal has been created
   - `404 Not Found`: The proposal has not been found
   - `401 Unauthorized`: The user is not logged in
+  - `409 Conflict`: The student already has an accepted application; or has a pending application for the specified proposal
   - `500 Internal Server Error`: Generic server error

 ## Accept an application